IntersectMBO/plutus/plutus-metatheory/src/Type/CC.lagda.md

   refl
   (lem62 A _ (extendEvalCtx E (μ- C)) E' refl)

-lem-→⋆ : (A B : ∅ ⊢⋆ J)(E : EvalCtx K J) → A —→⋆ B → (E ▻ A) -→s (E ▻ B)
+-- this is like a weakening of the environment lem-→⋆ : (A B : ∅ ⊢⋆ J)(E : EvalCtx K J) → A —→⋆ B → (E ▻ A) -→s (E ▻ B)
 lem-→⋆ (ƛ A · B) ._ E (β-ƛ V) = step* refl (step* refl (step* (helper·l-lem E B (V-ƛ A) ) (step** (lemV B V (extendEvalCtx E (V-ƛ A ·-))) (step* (helper·r-lem E B V) base))))